Amed Rosario Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The nine strikeouts per nine innings put together by the Padres pitching staff ranks 11th in the league.
+- The pitching staff for the Padres has a collective nine K/9, which ranks 12th in the league.

-- The Padres have the first-ranked team ERA across all league pitching staffs (3.70).
+- The Padres' 3.75 team ERA is No. 1 among all league pitching staffs.

-- Padres pitchers combine to surrender 119 home runs (1.1 per game), the seventh-fewest in the league.
+- Padres pitchers combine to give up 120 home runs (1.1 per game), the sixth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.